-During the reference period the Fund held cash, near cash and money market funds as "Other" investments, for any purpose permitted by the Fund's investment policy.
-No minimum environmental or social safeguards were applied, other than as set out below.
+During the reference period the Fund held cash, near cash and money market funds, FX, interest rate derivatives and similar derivatives (which may include certain technical trades such as government bond futures used for duration trades) as "Other" investments, for any purpose permitted by the Fund's investment policy.
+No minimum environmental or social safeguards were applied.

-Derivatives used to take investment exposure to diversified financial indices, and funds (i.e. UCITS and other UCIs) may be held for any reason permitted by the Fund's investment policy and will be subject to such minimum environmental or social safeguard tests as the Investment Manager considers appropriate, for example a minimum weighted ESG score test.
-No minimum environmental or social safeguards are applied to FX derivatives.
+Derivatives used to take investment exposure to diversified financial indices (excluding technical trades), and funds (i.e. UCITS and other UCIs) may be held for any reason permitted by the Fund's investment policy and will be subject to such minimum environmental or social safeguard tests as the Investment Manager considers appropriate, for example a minimum weighted ESG score test.